yoanm/network/avahi/doc/airplay_gateway_over_vlans.md

 **Disclaimer**

- * Unfortunately, i didn't found any easy solutions to filter MNDS services (e.g. filter only airplay or printer discovery).
+ * Unfortunately, i didn't found any easy solutions to filter MDNS services (e.g. filter only airplay or printer discovery).
  * This document is only about airplay discovery, for airplay exchanges see [this document](../../router/firewall/doc/airplay.md)

 Sources :